kimekent/Masters-Thesis/README.md

 These components collectively make up the chatbot application for Teams.
 Ensure you have all dependencies installed as listed in `requirements.txt` before running `app.py`.

-## Instructions
+## Set up and Installation

+Before running any scripts, you need to install the required dependencies:

+1. Clone the project repository.
+2. Navigate to the root project folder.
+3. Install the dependencies using pip: pip install -r requirements.txt

+### Running the Chatbots
 To run any of these scripts, first install the requirements list by cd into root project folder clone the directory with then with pip install requirements.txt

 #### Intent-based chatbot
-To run the intent-based rasa chatbot on terminal navigate to \intent-based_chatbot before running chatbot execute python -m spacy download de_core_news_sm then run command rasa shell in seperate terminal start actions server with rasa run acitons talk to chatbot
+To run the intent-based Rasa chatbot:

+1. Navigate to the intent-based_chatbot directory:
+`cd intent-based_chatbot`
+2. Install the necessary language model:
+`python -m spacy download de_core_news_sm`
+3. Start the Rasa shell in the terminal:
+`rasa shell`
+In a separate terminal, start the actions server:
+`cd intent-based_chatbot`
+`rasa run actions`
+5. Now, you can interact with the chatbot in the Rasa shell.

 #### Intent-less chatbot
-To run intent-less chatbot in terminal navigate to \intent-less_chatbot\chatbot.py or run the \intent-less_chatbot\chatbot.py in an IDE.
+To run the intent-less chatbot:

-Before running the script change the root folder path to your root folder and add your OpenAI API key to \openaiapikey.txt
+1. Modify the root folder path in chatbot.py to your project's root folder.
+2. Add your OpenAI API key to openaiapikey.txt located in root folder of this project.
+3. You can run chatbot.py either from the terminal or run `\intent-less_chatbot\chatbot.pychatbot.py` in an IDE.
+`python intent-less_chatbot/chatbot.py`

 #### Testing
-To run the tests make sure to change the root folder path to your root folder and add your OpenAI API key to \openaiapikey.txt
-The tests such as calculating BLEU-4, ROUGE-L, and BERTScore can also be calculated on the saved genereated datasets.
-At the top of script there is a description which tells you which steps to execute if you wish to do so.

-#### Run chatbots on Microsoft Teams
-Prerequisites
-To run the bots on MS Teams a Azure Bot Service Instance need to be created.
-Install Ngrok

-intent-based chatbot
- - To integrate with Microsoft Teams, you will need to:
-    1. Replace the `actions/actions.py` file with the contents from `MS_teams_files/teams_actions.py`.
-    2. Add the `MS_teams_files/cards.py` file to the `actions/` directory.
-    3. Replace the content in the `domain.yml` file with the content from `MS_teams_files/domain_teams.yml`.
-	4. Add botframework credentials (app_id and app_password) to run chatbot with Microsoft Teams frontend \intent-based_chatbot\credentials.py
-These credentials can be found in your azure bot under 'congigurations' > Manage Password
-1. **Updating Actions**: Replace the existing `actions.py` script with `teams_actions.py` to ensure the chatbot actions are compatible with Microsoft Teams.

-2. **Adding Card Functionality**: Transfer `cards.py` into the `actions/` directory to enable rich message formats, such as adaptive cards in Microsoft Teams.

-3. **Domain Modification**: Update the `domain.yml` with `domain_teams.yml` to align the chatbot's responses and actions with the conversational flows and capabilities supported by Microsoft Teams.
-## Setup and Installation

-Running the chatbot
-Navigate to \intent-bases_chatbot
-In terminal run rasa run
-In seperate terminal run rasa run acitons
-In separate terminal run ngrok http 5005
-In Azure Bot service instance add the ngrok https url  Azure portal, open the resource page of your bot channel registration and navigate to „Settings > Configuration“.
-As messaging endpoint, enter your individual ngrok URL followed by „/webhooks/botframework/webhook“.
-On ressource page on bot channel navigate to channels "add Chanel" Microsoft teams and then Click open in Microsoft Teams YOu can now chat to chatbot through teams

-Intent-less Chatbot
-Navigate to \intent-less chatbot
-In terminal run python app.py
-In seperate terminalrun ngrok http [protal where app.py is running on] In Azure Bot service instance add the ngrok https url  Azure portal, open the resource page of your bot channel registration and navigate to „Settings > Configuration“.
-As messaging endpoint, enter your individual ngrok URL followed '/api/messages'
-On ressource page on bot channel navigate to channels "add Chanel" Microsoft teams and then Click open in Microsoft Teams YOu can now chat to chatbot through teams

-### To

-#### Additional Information

-#### Instructions for Microsoft Teams Integration

-[Provide instructions here on how to set up and install the chatbot, including any prerequisites.]

-## Usage

-[Provide instructions here on how to train the bot, run it, and interact with it.]

-## Contributing

-[If open to contributions, include instructions on how contributors can help with your project.]

-## License

-[State the license under which this project is available.]

-Remember to replace placeholder text with specific information about how to set up, configure, and use your chatbot.
-Include any additional instructions or explanations as necessary.
+For testing:

+1. Modify the root folder path in chatbot.py to your project's root folder.
+2. Add your OpenAI API key to openaiapikey.txt located in root folder of this project.
+3. Follow the instructions at the top of the test scripts to calculate metrics like BLEU-4, ROUGE-L, and BERTScore on saved generated answers datasets.

+### Running Chatbots on Microsoft Teams
+#### Prerequisites
+1. Create an Azure Bot Service Instance.
+2. Install Ngrok.

+#### Intent-based Chatbot
+Integration with Microsoft Teams:

+1. Replace actions/actions.py with the content from MS_teams_files/teams_actions.py.
+2. Add MS_teams_files/cards.py to the actions/ directory.
+3. Update domain.yml with the content from MS_teams_files/domain_teams.yml.
+4. Add Bot Framework credentials (app_id and app_password) in intent-based_chatbot/credentials.py.
+These credentials can be found in your Azure bot under 'Configurations' > 'Manage Password'.

+#### Running the Inten-based Chatbot on Teams
+1. Navigate to intent-based_chatbot.
+2. Start Rasa:
+`rasa run`
+3. In a separate terminal, start actions:
+`rasa run actions`
+4. Run Ngrok:
+`ngrok http 5005`
+5. In the Azure portal, set the messaging endpoint to your Ngrok URL followed by /webhooks/botframework/webhook.
+6. Add Microsoft Teams as a channel and open the chatbot in Teams.

+#### Running the Inten-less Chatbot on Teams
+1. Navigate to intent-less_chatbot.
+2. Run the chatbot:
+python app.py
+3. Start Ngrok on the same port: ngrok http [port]
+4. In the Azure portal, set the messaging endpoint to your Ngrok URL followed by /api/messages.
+5. Add Microsoft Teams as a channel and open the chatbot in Teams.